All Episodes

 MSNBC Morning Joe.

-Yesterday morning, the guest, Donnie Deutsch.
+Yesterday morning, the guest, Donny Deutsch.

 If you've never heard of him, it's because he's on MSNBC.

-You know, people want to see those stories now.
+And to show people of character, you know, people want to see those stories now.

-In a sense, reality television is going to change now and be a lot more inspirational.
+Reality television is going to change now and be a lot more inspirational.

 Do I know these people or do I know these people?

-Now there's another example from our old buddies here at the Associated Press, official state-run media of the Obama administration.
+Now, there's another example from our old buddies here at the Associated Press, official state-run media of the Obama administration.

 Fresh signs emerged Monday.